berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

             (list-of-values (rest-operands exps) env))))

 **Left to Right?
 Right to Left?**
 Notice that we cannot tell whether the metacircular evaluator evaluates operands from left to right or from right to left.
-Its evaluation order is inherited from the underlying Racket: If the arguments to `cons` in `list-of-values` are evaluated from left to right, then `list-of-values` will evaluate operands from left to right; and if the arguments to `cons` are evaluated from right to left, then `list-of-values` will evaluate operands from right to left.
+Its evaluation order is inherited from the underlying
+Scheme: If the arguments to `cons` in `list-of-values` are evaluated from left to right, then `list-of-values` will evaluate operands from left to right; and if the arguments to `cons` are evaluated from right to left, then `list-of-values` will evaluate operands from right to left.

-Write a version of `list-of-values` that evaluates operands from left to right regardless of the order of evaluation in the underlying Racket.
+Write a version of `list-of-values` that evaluates operands from left to right regardless of the order of evaluation in the underlying Scheme.
 Also write a version of `list-of-values` that evaluates operands from right to left.

 <div class="mc">
 <ans text="I tried writing list-of-values both ways" explanation="Nice!
 How would you test your code?" correct></ans>